kartuz007/KillerX/README.md

 ## What If tool doesn't work?

 + Well, Tool is in working condition.
-But, If it not work then You can give me your Victim Username I will ban that account for you.
+But, If it not work then You can give me your Victim Username I will ban one account for you.
 Hope you all understand.

 ## Refund ??

-+ Well, No refund is not available because You're buying this key to ban someone account, And I've already told you If tool doesn't work then I'll ban that account for you.
++ Well, No refund is not available because You're buying this key to ban someone account, And I've already told you If tool doesn't work then I'll ban one account for you.

 ## Screenshots